ShouravRakshit/JobHunter/README.md

 # **Usage**

 ## Running the Backend API
-In the backend folder (JobHunter/backend/jobhunter), start the Django server:
+In the backend folder (JobHunter/backend/jobhunter), start the Django server
 ```
 python manage.py runserver
 ```

-## The API endpoints will be accessible at:
+## The API endpoints will be accessible at

 List Jobs
 ```